k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/02_reference_table_fabric_studio.md

 Reference tables can be edited by either changing the default data mapping, adding transformations or adding or removing columns like in [LU tables](/articles/07_table_population/01_table_population_overview.md).

-If cases where the Broadway flow population option was selected as defined above in Step 4, the table population process can be edited using the Broadway flow described [here](/articles/07_table_population/14_table_population_based_Broadway.md#example-of-creating-a-population-based-broadway-flow).
+When the Broadway flow population option is selected as defined above in Step 4, the table population process can be edited using the Broadway flow described [here](/articles/07_table_population/14_table_population_based_Broadway.md#example-of-creating-a-population-based-broadway-flow).

-### How do I View Reference Table Data
+### How do I View Reference Table Data?

 To access the Reference Viewer do the following:
 1. Go to **Project Tree** > **References**, right click **References Viewer**, and then select the **table**.
 The Data Viewer window is displayed according to its hierarchy in the Instances Tree pane.